 A successful heart transplant depends on proper evaluation of the heart recipient, expertise in heart transplantation surgery and on-going monitoring after surgery to prevent organ rejection or infections.

 At Cedars-Sinai Medical Center, both transplant rates and patient survival rates are closely monitored.
 These data are reported to the Scientific Registry of Transplant Recipients.
-The data appears in the January 2014 report which was released March 20, 2014.
+The information below is based on data available April 30, 2014, released on June 17, 2014.

 The table below describes factors related to heart transplant rates at Cedars-Sinai, including the time that all heart transplant candidates at Cedars-Sinai spend on the wait list, how many donor hearts become available at Cedars-Sinai and how Cedars-Sinai's heart transplant rates compared to those of other heart transplant centers throughout the nation.